delonlee01/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * If the input values are the same as the existing values, then no change will be made.
 * When editing tags, the existing tags of the candidate will be removed i.e. adding of tags is not cumulative.
    * You can remove all the candidate’s tags by typing `t/` without specifying any tags after it.
+   * If the candidate has only one tag, editing it by replacing with one other tag will have the same behaviour as `edit-tag`.
 * When editing the comment, the existing comment of the candidate will be overwritten.
    * You can clear the candidate’s comment by typing `c/` without specifying any comment after it.

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st candidate to be `91234567` and `johndoe@example.com` respectively.